KhronosPy/OperaGXOldThemeLauncher/README.md

 - Modifica automáticamente el archivo `Local State` para deshabilitar el nuevo tema.
 - Lanza Opera GX usando el ejecutable oficial.
 - Funciona de forma silenciosa, sin mostrar la consola.

 ---

-## 🇬🇧 Instructions in English

-### 🛠️ Setup

-1. Clone or download this repository.
-2. Copy the contents to any folder you prefer.
-3. Double-click `launcher.vbs` to launch Opera GX with the classic theme.
-4. (Optional) Create a shortcut to `launcher.vbs` and change its icon using Opera's original executable.

-### 📌 Technical Notes

-This launcher:
-- Automatically modifies the `Local State` file to disable the new theme.
-- Launches Opera GX using the official executable.
-- Runs silently, so you shouldn't see any popup windows.

----